shadowpbx/shadowpbx.github.io/README.md

 # Tanvir Hussain

 Focused on Red Teaming, Digital Forensics, and High-Performance Systems Management.
-Currently pursuing a B.S. in Cybersecurity at UAlbany and specializing in automated system hardening.
+Currently pursuing a A.S. in Cybersecurity at Hudson Valley Community College and specializing in automated system hardening.

 ## Technical Core
 OS Platforms: Kali Linux, Ubuntu Server, WSL2